Christ Church C.E. Primary School

 We will use the Writing Rainbow to help support our writing again this half term and continue to develop our stamina and overall presentation.
 We will continue to challenge ourselves with our vocabulary choices, use a range of punctuation and vary our sentence structure.
 It is crucial that the children continue to proof-read their work carefully and check carefully for the basics and that their sentences make sense.

-We will continue with our new class reader 'The Explorer' by Katherine Rundell.
+We will continue with our class reader 'The Explorer' by Katherine Rundell.

 'Fred, Con, Lila and little Max's plane is on the way to Manaus when it falls put of the sky.
 Now, lost in the Amazon rainforest, they must figure out the basics of survival: water, shelter, food.
 Do they wait for rescue, or find a way to rescue themselves?

-Throughout the term we will be continuing to develop our comprehension skills and thinking carefully about our reading VIPERS (vocabulary, infer, predict, explain, retrieve, sequence or summarise) It is important that the children continue to read a range of books/comics/newspapers at home and develop their comprehension skills and vocabulary.
+Throughout the term we will develop our comprehension skills and think carefully about our reading VIPERS (vocabulary, infer, predict, explain, retrieve, sequence or summarise) It is important that the children read a range of books/comics/newspapers at home and develop their comprehension skills and vocabulary.
 This will help consolidate the reading work we will be doing in class.
 In Year 5, we feel it is important for the children to develop a love of reading as this gives their 'imagination wings'.

-In our spelling lessons we will focus on the following spelling rules:
+In our spelling lessons we will focus on our key words.

 We will also have a different grammar focus each week.
 For this half term these will be: